vidjil/vidjil/doc/locus.md

 [V(D)J recombinations](http://en.wikipedia.org/wiki/V\(D\)J_recombination) in lymphocytes are essential for immunological diversity.
-They are also useful markers of pathologies, and in leukemia, are used to quantify the minimal residual disease during patient follow-up.
-High-throughput sequencing (NGS/HTS) now enables the deep sequencing of a lymphoid population with dedicated [RepSeq](http://omictools.com/rep-seq-c424-p1.html) methods and software.
+They are also useful markers of pathologies, and in leukemia, are used to quantify the minimal residual disease during patient follow-up. high-throughput sequencing (NGS/HTS) now enables the deep sequencing of a lymphoid population with dedicated [Rep-Seq](https://omictools.com/rep-seq-category) methods and software.

 # Library preparation and sequencing for human RepSeq studies